-Third quarter 2017 Quarterly Census of Employment and Wages (QCEW) results indicate Colorado total nonfarm payroll jobs estimates will be revised up for this period with the release of benchmarked estimates in March 2018.
-September 2017 estimates are expected to be revised up by about 10,300, or four-tenths of a percentage point.
-July and August 2017 estimates are expected to be revised up by about three-tenths and four-tenths of a percentage point, respectively.
+Fourth quarter 2018 Quarterly Census of Employment and Wages (QCEW) results indicate Colorado total nonfarm payroll jobs estimates will be revised up for this period with the release of benchmarked estimates in March 2020.
+December 2018 estimates are expected to be revised up by about 1,100 nonfarm payroll jobs.
+November 2018 estimates are expected to be revised up by about 8,000, or three-tenths of a percentage point.
+October 2018 estimates are expected to be revised down by about 1,300 nonfarm payroll jobs.

-The industry sectors expected to undergo a downward revision to payroll jobs estimates are professional and business services (~8,400), trade, transportation, and utilities (~2,000), information (~2,000), education and health services (~2,000), and other services (~1,800).
-Payroll jobs estimates for financial activities may also be revised down.
+The industry sectors expected to undergo a downward revision to payroll jobs estimates are professional and business services (~6,000), other services (~2,600), and leisure and hospitality (~1,600).
+Payroll jobs estimates for mining and logging, manufacturing, and trade, transportation, and utilities may also be revised down.

-Total nonfarm payroll job estimates for the Fort Collins and Boulder Metropolitan Statistical Area are expected be revised down by about 1,700 and 1,200, respectively.
-Payroll jobs estimates the Pueblo Metropolitan Statistical Area may also be revised down.
+Total nonfarm payroll job estimates for the Colorado Springs (~1,500) and Fort Collins (~1,300) Metropolitan Statistical Areas are expected to be revised down in the 4th quarter1.
+Estimates for the Grand Junction Metropolitan Statistical Area may also be revised downward.